 - Small-sized dogs: 12 to 18 months old

-Although dogs are sexually matured at the age of one and half-year-old, it is best to wait for their second year before mating.
-This applies especially for bitches as it is risky to breed during her first-year of heat. she is still mentally and physically immature during her first heat and will not be able to care for her litters.
+Although dogs are matured at the age of one and half-year-old, it is best to wait for their second year before mating.
+This applies especially for female dogs as it is risky to breed during her first-year of heat. she is still mentally and physically immature during her first heat and will not be able to care for her litters.

 While the male dog reaches its sexual maturity at the age of 4-6 months but this is too young for him to be used as a stud.
 As the male dog is immature at this age, involving it in mating can tire its system, hinder the development, injuries, and even early death.
 So the right age is 2 years for both male and female dogs.

 2. Understand the Heat Cycle of The Female Dog